ramachaitanyak/netflix-cached/README.md

 Usage
 memcslap -s 127.0.0.1:11211 --test get/set

-10000 sets of 4096 bytes of unstrcutured data took 0.717 seconds approximately 10000 gets on those keys took 0.257 seconds approximately
+Experiment 1: 1 load generating client on the same node as the cache-server 10000 sets of 4096 bytes of unstrcutured data took 0.608 seconds approximately 10000 gets on those keys took 0.257 seconds approximately

+Experiment 2: 8 load generating concurrent clients on the same node as the cache-server 79869 sets of 4096 bytes of unsctrcutred data took 1.6 seconds approximately

+To install memcslap on ubuntu please run `apt install libmemcached-tools`
 ```

 ## Compatibility, Development and Test Environment